Cultural legacy of the Titanic: In anime and manga

-In the Japanese spinoff series The Doraemons, it depicts a scene of the RMS Titanic in a famous chapter, Titanic the Ghost ship, in which Dora-the-Kid acts as Jack facing on Rose.
+The Japanese manga spin-off series of Doraemon known as The Doraemons featured the Titanic in a special chapter entitled Titanic the Ghost Ship, in which Dora-the-Kid acts as Jack Dawson facing on Rose DeWitt Bukater.
+Jack and Rose in particular were two characters from the famous 1997 James Cameron film.
+Certain aspects in this chapter are also similar to that of the 1997 film as well.

-In the anime movie Black Butler: Book of the Atlantic, the fictional ocean liner Campania suffers a similar fate to Titanic including getting hit by an iceberg and splitting in half as well as lifeboats being filled by women and children first.
+In the 2017 anime movie Black Butler: Book of the Atlantic, the fictional ocean liner Campania suffers a similar fate to Titanic including getting hit by an iceberg and splitting in half as well as lifeboats being filled by women and children first.
+The Campania also appears in the Black butler manga, in volumes IX-XIV, and it is filled with corpses that have been made to appear revived, or to use their terms, "Absolute Salvation".

 On stage

 In 1997, the musical Titanic was made.
 It won Tony Award for Best Musical.

+In 2024, British theatremaker Russell Lucas made a show about openly gay Titanic survivor Edward Dorking.
+Third Class – A Titanic Story charts Edward's journey on the American vaudeville circuit as he recreates the third-class experience.

+Art

+Frederick Cayley Robinson's 1912 oil painting The Outward Bound shows a youth in a boat watching as Titanic leaves Southampton.
+It was commissioned in memory of Titanic's band leader, violinist Wallace Hartley, and given to Leeds Art Gallery by the Leeds Professional Musicians.
+The painting was unveiled in the City Art Gallery by the Lord Mayor of Leeds on 23 December 1912.

 Legends and myths

 The Titanic has gone down in history as the ship that was called unsinkable.
 However, even though countless news stories after the sinking called Titanic unsinkable, prior to the sinking the White Star Line had used the term "designed to be unsinkable", and other pre-sinking publications described the ship as "virtually unsinkable".
 Another well-known story is that of the ship's band, led by Wallace Hartley, who heroically played on while the great steamer was sinking.
 This seems to be true but there has been conflicting information about which song was the last to be heard.
 The most reported is "Nearer, My God, to Thee", though "Autumn" has been mentioned.
 Finally, a widespread myth is that the internationally recognised Morse code distress signal "SOS" was first put to use when the Titanic sank.
 While it is true that British wireless operators rarely used the "SOS" signal at the time, preferring the older "CQD" code, "SOS" had been used internationally since 1908.
 The first wireless operator on Titanic, Jack Phillips, sent both "SOS" and "CQD" as distress calls.